-- · represent our products at specified boat shows; - · market our products only to retail end users in a specific geographic territory; - promote and demonstrate our products to consumers; - place a specified minimum number of orders of our Malibu, Axis and/or Cobalt brand products during the term of the agreement in exchange for rebate eligibility that varies according to the level of volume they commit to purchase; - provide us with regular updates regarding the number and type of our products in their inventory; - · maintain a service department to service our products, and perform all appropriate warranty service and repairs; and - indemnify us for certain claims.
+- represent our products at specified boat shows; - market our products only to retail end users in a specific geographic territory; - · promote and demonstrate our products to consumers; - place a specified minimum number of orders of our products during the term of the agreement in exchange for rebate eligibility that varies according to the level of volume they commit to purchase; - · provide us with regular updates regarding the number and type of our products in their inventory; - · maintain a service department to service our products, and perform all appropriate warranty service and repairs; and - · indemnify us for certain claims.

 Our dealer network, including all additions, renewals, non-renewals or terminations, is managed by our sales personnel.
-Our Malibu and Axis sales team operates using a semi-annual dealer review process involving our senior management team.
+Our sales teams operate using a semi-annual dealer review process involving our senior management team.
 Each individual dealer is reviewed semi-annually with a broad assessment across multiple key elements, including the dealer's geographic region, market share and customer service ratings, to identify underperforming dealers for remediation and to manage the transition process when non-renewal or termination is a necessary step.
-The Cobalt sales team manages their dealer network in a similar manner that is less formal than our Malibu and Axis process.